eltiffster/ENGL508Notebook/Week 2/week2.md

 ![Tokyo after bombing](images/metabolism4.jpg)

 ####Politics
 * As a nationalist project: wanting to assert tradition (somewhat) independent of foreign (esp.
-American) influence, "an -ism that rivalled Western avant-garde" (??)
+American) influence, "an -ism that rivalled Western avant-garde"
 * Metabolists may also have been anxious about the survival of their culture, both in reference to the war's destruction as well as foreign influences on reconstruction
 * In response to a fear of totalitarian regimes (both that fell/were emerging): emphasized flexibility, organic growth, modularity over/against political rigidity and restraint
   * Is anything ever really "organic" rather than socially determined?
 Significance of modularity?
-  * as part of "organic growth", old parts/capsules were supposed to be replaced by new ones
+  * as part of "organic growth", old parts/capsules were supposed to be replaced by new ones -- what is role of waste and obsolescence?
   * in response to (Western) criticism of disposability, Kurokawa emphasizes "replacement" or regeneration common in Eastern philosophies (31-2)
 * Is spiritual, draws upon (Shinto?)
 Buddhist ideas of impermanence, regeneration
   * as a (materially-speaking) "new" Japan built over top of the old one while essentially keeping the same spirit